 Are Gibraltar properties freehold or leasehold?

 The majority of residential properties in Gibraltar are leasehold, typically with 150-year lease terms.
-This is standard and well-established in the market.
-Lease length of this duration is not a concern for buyers or mortgage lenders.
+This is standard and well-established in the market, and a lease of this length is not a concern for buyers or mortgage lenders.

 Can I rent out my Gibraltar property if I do not live there?

 Yes.
 Non-resident property owners can rent out their Gibraltar properties.
-You should take tax advice in both Gibraltar and your home country to understand the tax treatment of rental income from both jurisdictions.
+Short-term let licensing has been in force since December 2024 under an amendment to the Register of Property Occupation Act 2021, so if you plan to let short-term, check the licensing requirements.
+Take tax advice in both Gibraltar and your home country to understand the treatment of rental income from both jurisdictions.